MicrosoftDocs/biztalk-docs/his/install-and-config-guides/his-2016-what-s-new-release-notes-system-requirements-and-installation.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# HIS 2016 - What&#39;s New, Release Notes, System Requirements, and Installation
+# HIS 2016 - What's New, Release Notes, System Requirements, and Installation

+## Overview
 Read about what's new in [!INCLUDE[his2016](../includes/his2016-md.md)].
 You can also read the release notes, view the system requirements, and install HIS.

-## In this section
+## Next steps
  [What's New in HIS 2016](../install-and-config-guides/what-s-new-in-his-2016.md)

  [Release Notes](../install-and-config-guides/release-notes.md)